ThomasArts/aetmodel/ThreatModel.md

 ## Assumptions

 **Assumptions** about the system model and about the way users will interact with the system.

-	1. **A node's private key** is the only data that must remain secret at all times.
+1. **A node's private key** is the only data that must remain secret at all times

+	* 	FALSE, based on [issue #2](https://github.com/ThomasArts/aetmodel/issues/2): The messages exchanged in a state channel should be private—as long as peers cooperate—, i.e. MitM should not be possible.

 2. **The user model is completely flat**, there is only one type of users in the system, all users have equal privileges.

 ## Threat Model